 Cabin Life – #111

 Rainy and in the forties.
-This is the worst type of weather I face all The New Girlsyear.
+This is the worst type of weather I face all year.
 I know, the snow is just gone, and I had to have my chickens live in a tent in my kitchen for a few nights, but hiking in and saving the chickens from the bitter cold were easy decisions.
 This weather presents a much tougher decision: whether to burn the precious little dry wood I have left.

 Even with a few weeks off from the cabin this winter, my wood supply is quite low now.
 The wood I found over the winter isn’t quite dry enough to burn, and it’s a tough call to use up wood when it’s still above freezing.
 If the temperature doesn’t dip too low, I’ll bundle up with a sleeping bag and run the little propane heater for a little while in the morning before it warms up outside.
 But this cold damp calls for a fire.